agarithm/calling-card/src/resume.md

 - US 9300263 — *Apparatus and Method Pertaining to Volume Control* (Issued Mar 29, 2016)
 - US 9209980 — *Provisioning a Shared Secret to a Portable Electronic Device and to a Service Entity* (Issued Dec 8, 2015)
 - US 8963953 — *Interface for Previewing Image Content* (Issued Feb 24, 2015)
-- US 20120278816 — *Apparatus, and Associated Method, for Forming a Media Play-Out List* (Filed Apr 30, 2011)